OpenEvalProject/evals/manuscripts/elife-65325/v2/manuscript.md

 ## Abstract

-Excessive alcohol consumption is associated with damage to various organs, but its multi-organ effects have not been characterised across the usual range of alcohol drinking in a large general population sample.
-We assessed global effect sizes of alcohol consumption on quantitative magnetic resonance imaging phenotypic measures of the brain, heart, aorta, and liver of UK Biobank participants who reported drinking alcohol.
-We found a monotonic association of higher alcohol consumption with lower normalised brain volume across the range of alcohol intakes (–1.7 × 10 −3 ± 0.76 × 10 −3 per doubling of alcohol consumption, p=3.0 × 10 −14 ).
+Background:Excessive alcohol consumption is associated with damage to various organs, but its multi-organ effects have not been characterised across the usual range of alcohol drinking in a large general population sample.Methods:We assessed global effect sizes of alcohol consumption on quantitative magnetic resonance imaging phenotypic measures of the brain, heart, aorta, and liver of UK Biobank participants who reported drinking alcohol.Results:We found a monotonic association of higher alcohol consumption with lower normalised brain volume across the range of alcohol intakes (–1.7 × 10−3 ± 0.76 × 10−3 per doubling of alcohol consumption, p=3.0 × 10−14).
 Alcohol consumption was also associated directly with measures of left ventricular mass index and left ventricular and atrial volume indices.
-Liver fat increased by a mean of 0.15% per doubling of alcohol consumption.
-Our results imply that there is not a ‘safe threshold’ below which there are no toxic effects of alcohol.
-Current public health guidelines concerning alcohol consumption may need to be revisited.
-See acknowledgements.
+Liver fat increased by a mean of 0.15% per doubling of alcohol consumption.Conclusions:Our results imply that there is not a ‘safe threshold’ below which there are no toxic effects of alcohol.
+Current public health guidelines concerning alcohol consumption may need to be revisited.Funding:See acknowledgements.

 ## Introduction